 Helpful Hint: Making Cookies with Homemade Oat Flour

 Lastly, remember if you’re using homemade oat flour: grind your gluten free oats until very finely ground–just like store-bought flour!
 The more coarse and grainy your flour is, the more crumbly your cookies will be.
 I often get emails (with photos, thank goodness!!) of crumbly cookies–this is because the flour isn’t finely ground enough.
 This can also affect baked goods like quick breads and muffins.
-If you’re using homemade oat flour for recipes like the following, make sure it’s finely ground: Healthy Gluten Free Orange Cardamom Muffins, Vegan Cinnamon Raisin Quick Bread Recipe, Vegan Gluten Free Pumpkin Muffins, Easy Gluten Free Vegan Dark Chocolate Muffins, Moist Gluten Free Chocolate Pumpkin Muffins, Best Moist Chocolate Chip Banana Bread Recipe.
+If you’re using homemade oat flour for recipes like the following, make sure it’s finely ground: Healthy Gluten Free Orange Cardamom Muffins, Vegan Cinnamon Raisin Quick Bread Recipe, Vegan Gluten Free Pumpkin Muffins, Easy Gluten Free Vegan Dark Chocolate Muffins, Moist Gluten Free Chocolate Pumpkin Muffins, Best Moist Chocolate Chip Banana Bread Recipe, Vegan Cinnamon Quick Bread.

 That’s all for today, folks!
 Since this post is a tad (okay, a lot) more lengthy than usual, I’m gonna skip the usual bulletpoints about these fabulous easy vegan cinnamon pecan cookies!
 So… are you ready to get your bake on?
 Let’s do it!
 It’s truly the best thing ever to share in these recipes and kitchen moments with you.
 Here’s to making life sweeter with the people we love.
 Wishing you an amazing holiday season!
 ‘Til next time…